art-suite/art-ery/README.md

 ## Why ArtEry?

-The basic idea of ArtEry is to develop your business-logic client-side with either a dumb-local or dumb-cloud back-end.
-Then, for production, let the framework manage deploying some of your code to the cloud and some to the client-app, as needed.
-The framework gives you full control over what code runs cloud-side, client-side or on both.
+The basic idea of ArtEry is to develop your entire app in one runtime, client-side.
+Then, for production, ArtEry manages deploying some of your code to the cloud and some to the client-app.
+ArtEry gives you full control over what code runs cloud-side, client-side or both.

 Benefits:

 * Fastest possible development (testing, debugging, build cycle)
-* Straightforward and powerful Security
+* Security
 * Performance
 * Eliminate code duplication
 * Together with ArtEryServer, generate a full REST API automatically